 Carrefour - A Brazilian Experience

-Carrefour is likely the largest wholesale chain in Brazil, with almost 50,000 employees.
-Founded in France in 1963, the chain has a long tradition of employee training.
-In the late 1980s, Carrefour founded one of the world's first "corporate universities," the Institute Marcel Fournier, and used videoconferencing for employee training.
-Currently, the chain has three "corporate universities," one of which is in São Paulo, Brazil: the Instituto de Formação Carrefour (Carrefour Institute for Professional Development).
+Carrefour is probably the largest wholesale chain in Brazil, with almost 50,000 employees.
+The chain, founded in France in 1963, has a long tradition of employee training.
+In the late 1980s, Carrefour founded one of the world’s first “corporate universities,” the Institute Marcel Fournier, and used videoconferencing for employee training.
+Currently, the chain has three “corporate universities,” one of which is in São Paulo, Brazil: the Instituto de Formação Carrefour (Carrefour Institute for Professional Development).

-The reasons Carrefour moved into e-training are similar to AXA's.
+The reasons Carrefour moved into e-training are similar to Axa’s.
 As the chain spread throughout the country, the distance between stores and training centers escalated costs.
 E-training was the strategy of choice because it (1) provides economies with traveling costs, (2) reduces the amount of time employees are away from work, and (3) avoids the complex logistics of planning and implementing training for large numbers of individuals coming from many different places.
-In addition, it is easier and less expensive to update e-learning material than it is to produce printed material.
+In addition, it is easier and less expensive to update e-learning material than to produce printed material.
 The company also perceived a need to maintain a technological lead.
-According to the Institute's Training Director, "The majority of large businesses in the world are investing in online training...and some are well advanced in this area.
-We could not be left behind."
+According to the Institute’s Training Director, “The majority of large businesses in the world are investing in online training . . . and some are well advanced in this area.
+We could not be left behind.”

 Carrefour universities offer a variety of training, not only to employees, but also to clients and vendors.
-The Brazilian Institute provides 114 courses in different areas that include informatics, marketing, management, etc. The programs have different platforms, including multimedia, video, DVD, television broadcast via satellite, and intranet, and they vary in length from four hours to 15 days.
-Some courses are mandatory, while others are elective, and participation depends on the interests of the employees and their supervisors.
-Courses can also be provided on-site, and the Institute has many training rooms in addition to a large auditorium with simultaneous translation capabilities.
-At first, the Institute served only employees, but training programs for clients and vendors were programmed to begin in late 2002.
+The Brazilian Institute provides 114 courses in different areas that include informatics, marketing, management, etc. The programs have different platforms, including multimedia, video, DVD, television broadcast via satellite, and intranet.
+The training programs vary in length from four hours to 15 days.
+Some courses are mandatory while others are elective, and participation depends on the interests of the employee and his or her supervisor.
+Courses can also be provided on site, and the Institute has many training rooms in addition to a large auditorium with simultaneous translation capabilities.
+At this time, the Institute is serving only employees, but training programs for clients and vendors are programmed to begin in late 2002.
 Plans for expansion also include courses on the Internet and a mix of online and face-to-face strategies.
-In less than one year, the Institute trained about 3,000 employees.
+In less than one year of functioning, the Institute trained about 3,000 employees.